 This project is supported in part by the National Endowment for the Arts: Coronavirus Aid, Relief, and Economic Security (CARES) Act.

-Ticket prices are “pay what you choose” - $25 • $20 • $15 • $10 Public$8 Non-William Paterson students and WP CommunityWP students can receive a code for a free ticket from the Music DepartmentAll tickets must be purchased in advance via the internet ticketing systems for this performance.
+Admission: Pay what you choose - $25 • $20 • $15 • $10 Public$8 Non-William Paterson students and WP CommunityWP Students FREE via a weekly code emailed from facultyAll tickets must be purchased in advance via the internet ticketing systems for this performance.

 Inaugurated in the spring of 1978, the Jazz Room Series is the longest-running campus-based jazz concert series in the nation.
 With a tradition of encompassing the complete spectrum of jazz from New Orleans to the avant-garde, it features world-class professionals and William Paterson student ensembles.
 There are three series of concerts each year, including the six-concert Fall and Spring Jazz Room Series, and the weeklong Summer Jazz Room held the third week of July.